2020 TCU Horned Frogs baseball team

-The 2020 TCU Horned Frogs baseball team represents Texas Christian University during the 2020 NCAA Division I baseball season.
-The Horned Frogs play their home games at Lupton Stadium as a member of the Big 12 Conference.
-They are led by head coach Jim Schlossnagle, in his 17th season at TCU.
+The 2020 TCU Horned Frogs baseball team represented Texas Christian University during the 2020 NCAA Division I baseball season.
+The Horned Frogs played their home games at Lupton Stadium as a member of the Big 12 Conference.
+They were led by head coach Jim Schlossnagle, in his 17th season at TCU.

 On March 13, the Big 12 Conference canceled the remainder of the season due to the Coronavirus pandemic.

 Previous season

 The 2019 TCU Horned Frogs baseball team notched a 29–24 (11–13) regular season record and finished sixth in the Big 12 Conference standings.
 The Horned Frogs reached the 2019 Big 12 Conference baseball tournament semifinals, where they were defeated by Oklahoma State.
 TCU received an at-large bid to the 2019 NCAA Division I baseball tournament, where they were defeated in the Fayetteville Regional final by Arkansas.